SoohyunRoh/Mchat/README.md

  [See wiki](https://github.com/SoohyunRoh/mchat/wiki)

 ## 3. Server launching problems.
 I tried to upload the project to Amazon AWS and start an instance.
 However, the browser can't send **websocket** message to the server, because Listener at Amazon Load Balancer is not open for websocket (It makes 400 error).
 So, I changed setting 442 port protocol to TCP(secure) and HTTPS.
-Both protocols need SSL certification, and Amazone provides "AWS Certificate Manager(ACM)."
-But I don't have any domain, so I can't get the ACM.
+Both protocols need SSL certification, and Amazon provides "AWS Certificate Manager(ACM)."
+But I don't have any domains, so I can't get the ACM.
 <bR>
-Therefore, wiki shows source explain on localhost.
+Therefore, wiki explains sources on localhost.
 If I do other interesting projects, I will buy a domain for that and this project.